 Internship programmes at Laidlaw College are designed to provide students with academic learning and practical experience in the context of church, cross-cultural ministry or community ministry, with the primary goal of integration.
 The goal of internship training is to see interns well prepared for life, mission and ministry through personal development, to know themselves and their context well, and to understand their ministry in light of the overarching redemptive story of the Bible.
 It will help students relate well, communicate well, lead well, and think well within their context and culture.
-Those completing a full BMin will work toward a philosophy of ministry that engages thoughtfully with Scripture, life, mission and ministry.

-Internship is ideal for students wishing to maintain hands-on involvement in ministry while studying the one-year Diploma in Christian Studies (DipCS) or the three-year Bachelor of Ministries (BMin).
-A one year placement is a valuable option for BTheol students planning to pursue a mission or ministry career following their studies.
+Internship is ideal for students wishing to maintain hands-on involvement in ministry while studying the one-year Diploma in Christian Studies (DipCS).
+A one year placement is a valuable option for BTh students planning to pursue a mission or ministry career following their studies.